vy-phung/genomic-data-science-project-about-fetus-and-adult/README.md

 ### Brief overview
 1. Download RNA-seq data vs phenotype metadata (checking code book.docx for more details)
-2. Using The Galaxy Project to do (checking code book.docx for more details):
+2. Use The Galaxy Project to do (checking code book.docx for more details):
 - FASTQ Quality Control
 - Alignment with HISAT2
 - Get feature count from "featureCounts" in RNA-seq